 The Robert Novak Journalism Fellowship Program

-On Monday, May 5, TFAS will present John Stossel with the 2014 Thomas L. Phillips Lifetime Achievement Award during the 21st Annual Robert Novak Journalism Fellowships dinner at the National Press Club in Washington, D.C.
+On Monday, May 5, TFAS will present John Stossel with the 2014 Thomas L. Phillips Lifetime Achievement Award during the 21st Annual Robert Novak Journalism Fellowship Awards Dinner at the National Press Club in Washington, D.C.
 During the dinner, TFAS will also announce the recipients of the 2014-15 Robert Novak Journalism Fellowships.
 These coveted fellowships are awarded each year to young journalists who are committed to advancing constitutional principles, a democratic society and a vibrant free enterprise system.
+Please click here to RSVP for the dinner online.

 About The Robert Novak Journalism Fellowship Program: